 The Soviet space program was also instrumental in the exploration of other planetary bodies using robotic spacecraft.
 Between 1961 and 1999, the Soviets and Russian Academy of Sciences (after 1978) sent multiple probes to Venus as part of their Venera and Vega programs.

-The most notable among these were arguably the Venera 4 and Venera 7 missions.
+The most notable among these was arguably the Venera 4 and Venera 7 missions.
 While the former provided the first on-site analysis of another planet, the latter conducted the first soft landing on another planet and transmission of info back to Earth.

 Between 1960 and 1969, the Soviet space program also sent robotic probes to explore Mars.
 The most notable of these was the Mars 3 orbiter and lander, which was the first mission to achieve a soft landing on Mars in 1971.
 Several missions were sent to conduct sample return missions to Mars' largest satellite Phobos (none of which were successful).